We’re here to help you discover answers

 A: HAE is a rare genetic disorder.
 It can cause attacks of painful, disabling swelling anywhere in the body, but characteristic locations include the face, hands, feet, genitals, abdomen and throat.

 A: HAE is a rare genetic disorder.
 In fact, it's thought that only 1 in 10,000 to 1 in 50,000 people in the entire world have HAE.

 A: Yes.
 Because HAE is rare, getting an accurate diagnosis can be challenging.
 In fact, one survey of 313 patients showed that up to 65% of people with HAE have been misdiagnosed with another condition prior to receiving their HAE diagnosis.

 A: 75% of HAE cases are passed down through families.
 The other 25% develop HAE because of a spontaneous change in their genetic code, so family history can't always help with diagnosis.

 A: Because HAE is rare, few people know about it, including many doctors.
-If you think there is a chance you have HAE, fill out the Symptom Profiler and take it with you to your doctor.
-It can help you and your doctor determine whether you should have your blood tested for HAE.
+If you think there is a chance you have HAE, fill out a Doctor Discussion Guide and take it with you to your doctor.
+It can help you and your doctor determine whether you should be tested for HAE.

 A: Finding a doctor who has experience diagnosing and helping patients manage HAE can be challenging.
 The US Hereditary Angioedema Association (HAEA) provides an online tool that can help you find a doctor who treats HAE.

 A: HAE is a genetic disorder that can be passed on from parent to child.
 If you have HAE, there is a 50% chance you will pass it on to your child.

 A: HAE can cause attacks of painful, disabling swelling anywhere in the body, but characteristic locations include the face, hands, feet, genitals, abdomen and throat.

 Usually, swelling in the skin occurs without hives or itchiness.
 An attack in the abdomen can cause mild to severe pain and be accompanied by vomiting and/or diarrhea.